baqar-abbas/portfolio-redefine/README.md

 # 📖 [BAQAR's PORTFOLIO] <a name="about-project"></a>

 > **[PORTFOLIO-APP]** This is a Mobile and desktop responsive web app.
 It allows you to go through some of my work and experience.
-This web app is built using HTML web app is built using HTML, CSS and JavaScript for the demonstration of work and experience.
+This web app is built using HTML, CSS and JavaScript for the demonstration of work and experience.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>